haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/extension_attributes/adding-attributes.md

 ---

-Third party developers cannot change {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} Data interface in the Magento Core, so the one way to affect interfaces using configuration is to add {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} attributes.
+Third party developers cannot change {% glossarytooltip 786086f2-622b-4007-97fe-2c19e5283035 %}API{% endglossarytooltip %} Data interface in the Magento Core, so the one way to affect interfaces using configuration is to add {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} attributes.

 <div class="bs-callout bs-callout-info" id="other-component-types">
   <p>We will demonstrate this on Product entity, Product Repository and {% glossarytooltip 377dc0a3-b8a7-4dfa-808e-2de37e4c0029 %}Web Api{% endglossarytooltip %} example. </p>